juedwards/ChatGPT-education-prompts/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 Welcome to the "Bing / ChatGPT Prompts for Educators" repository!
-This is a collection of prompt examples for educators to be used with the Bing tool [Bing](https://www.bing.com/) or ChatGPT model.
+This is a collection of prompt examples for educators to be used with the Bing tool or ChatGPT model.

+[Bing](https://bing.com) Bing uses ChatGPT, an AI model created by Microsoft that combines the Bing index, ranking, and answers search results with OpenAI's GPT models.
+This allows ChatGPT to have fresher, almost real-time content and data to use for its training models.
+The technology works across Bing in areas such as query interpretation, Bing's index, and Bing ranking.
+When a user asks a question on Bing, the chat function taps into a more powerful version of OpenAI's chatbot technology.
+With ChatGPT, users can ask the AI-powered chatbot a question and it answers directly, while also showing search results at the same time.

 The [ChatGPT](https://chat.openai.com/chat) model is a large language model trained by [OpenAI](https://openai.com) that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.